cubasve/Slash-Trash/README.md

 - **Additional Items and Alternatives:**
   This application currently has 5 items and 13 alternatives.
 More data needs to be added.

+- **Incorporate a problem-solution structure:**
+  The problem is the current household item and the solution is the eco-friendly alternative.
+I only stated why the alternative is a better choice, but did not state the issue with the household item.
+The users may not know why they should use the alternative.

 - **Include a page for beginners and a page for tips:**
   Users who are novices to this lifestyle might feel overwhelmed with all the information.
   A resource that includes beginner swaps (e.g. using a reusable water bottle or grocery bag) and tips to guide experienced and/or novice users on their journey would be beneficial.